act65/open-problems/docs/2018-03-20-distributed-learning.md

 <!-- distributed in space or time or ??  memory in space == memory in time? -->

+- what about when models are too big to fit on a single computer?

 #### Efficient communication

 Since we have distributed the compute, we need to collect and communicate .

 Compress data before communicating (but at the lowest level possible)?
 Each node/agent/?
 At the lowest level, the 'code' would be rather limited?
-Want to be able to tailor?
+Want to be able to tailor it to local conditions?
-???

 #### Inhomogenous compute

 Note that if compute is distributed, then data will also need to be distributed.

 * [Federated optimisation](https://arxiv.org/abs/1511.03575)

 What if;
 - inhomogenous compute, how can each node contribute most effectively? (related to multi-agent-systems?)